Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Most of us enthusiasts, by definition, ride 5000km (3100 miles) to 10,000 km (6200 miles) a year and might go through one or two pairs of tires a season.
 Based on what Jarno found in his endurance testing, our tires will likely be another 0.5mm or wider most of the time we ride them, i.e., after about 1000km or 620 miles.

 The chart below shows how much wider or narrower the rim is than the tire for each combination.
 When the rim is wider and should continue to be over the tire’s life, the cells showing the measurements will be shaded green.
-If the rim is initially wider, but tire wear will cause the tire to expand beyond the width of the rim, they get a yellow shading.
+If the rim is initially wider but tire wear will cause it to expand beyond the width of the rim, they get a yellow shading.
 When the rim is narrower than the tire to start with, the cells are shaded pink (but only because you couldn’t see the numbers if I used red).

 While my measurements were limited to the wheelsets you see in the charts below, I’ve hopefully given you a wide enough range of wheels with different inside and outside widths that you can find one with similar measurements to yours.